 We do not expect to independently conduct all aspects of our product manufacturing, research and preclinical and clinical testing.
-We currently rely, and expect to continue to rely, on third parties with respect to many of these items, including contract development manufacturing organizations, or CDMOs, for the manufacturing of any product candidates we test in preclinical or clinical development, as well as CROs for the conduct of our animal testing and research for the conduct of our current and planned clinical trials.
+We currently rely, and expect to continue to rely, on third parties with respect to many of these items, including CDMOs, for the manufacturing of any product candidates we test in preclinical or clinical development, as well as CROs for the conduct of our animal testing and research and for the conduct of our current and planned clinical trials.
 Any of these third parties may terminate their engagements with us at any time.
 If we need to enter into alternative arrangements, it could delay our product development activities.

 Our reliance on these third parties for research and development activities will reduce our control over these activities but will not relieve us of our responsibility to ensure compliance with all required regulations and study protocols.
 For example, we will remain responsible for ensuring that each of our IND- and CTA-enabling studies and clinical trials are conducted in accordance with the study plan and protocols.
 Moreover, the FDA requires us to comply with GCPs for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of trial participants are protected.
 We also are required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database, ClinicalTrials.gov, within specified timeframes.
 Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.
-If we or any of our CROs or other third parties, including trial sites, fail to comply with applicable GCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA, EMA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
+If we or any of our CROs or other third parties, including trial sites, fail to comply with applicable GCPs, the clinical trials before approving our marketing applications.
 We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials complies with GCP regulations.
 In addition, our clinical trials must be conducted with product produced under conditions that comply with the FDA's current Good Manufacturing Practices, or cGMPs.
 Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process.